 Non-Apis bees, encompassing a diverse range of solitary and social species, are vital for the pollination of numerous plants.
 Unlike managed honeybee colonies, these wild bees do not have human intervention to mitigate environmental stresses, making them particularly vulnerable to chemical exposures (Vaughan et al., 2014).
 Research indicates that exposure to systemic insecticides can lead to various sub-lethal effects in these bees, such as impaired foraging behavior, reduced reproductive success, and increased susceptibility to diseases (Baines et al., 2017; Koh et al., 2016; Siviter et al., 2018).
 The significance of this issue extends beyond ecological concerns; it has profound implications for food security and biodiversity.
 A decline in pollinator populations can lead to reduced crop yields and quality, affecting global food supplies.
 Moreover, the loss of pollinators disrupts entire ecosystems, as many plant species depend on them for reproduction (Magesh et al., 2017).

-Recent studies have highlighted that exposure to systemic insecticides can impair bee behavior, decreased nesting probability, slowed nest construction and reduced population growth (Stuligross & Williams, 2021).
+Recent studies have highlighted that exposure to systemic insecticides can impair bee behavior, decrease nesting probability, slow nest construction, and reduce population growth (Stuligross & Williams, 2021).
 The widespread use of neonicotinoids has been associated with declines in both managed honey bee colonies and wild bee populations (Heard et al., 2017).
 For instance, regions with high neonicotinoid use have seen significant declines in wild bee populations (Guzman et al., 2024).
 Moreover, the persistence and consistent use of these chemicals in the environment means that their effects can be long-lasting and cumulative across generations (Woodcock et al., 2016).

 WILD BEE POPULATIONS: ECOLOGY AND IMPORTANCE